n0bitaemon/stock_prediction/README.md

 # Stock Price Prediction Project
+This is a capstone project for a Machine Learning course.

 This project aims to predict stock prices using machine learning techniques.
 By analyzing historical stock data and employing various algorithms, we can estimate future stock prices and assist in making informed investment decisions.

 ## Table of Contents